-In this guide, we cover the points that Ford excels with and areas where there needs to be some improvement.
-We also examine some models that do really well, along with a few to avoid.
+In this guide, I cover the points that Ford excels with, as well as some areas where there needs to be some improvement.
+I also examine some models that do really well, along with a few to avoid.

 Are Fords Good Cars?